Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

 \end{example}

-Here we list the parameters of optimal binary LRCs with disjoint local repair groups given by Theorem \ref{Thm:paras} and Theorem \ref{th3:parity} in Table \ref{table-1} for $3\leq b\leq6$ and $12\leq m\leq 40$ , which achieve the maximum value obtained from the bound in~\eqref{eq:3}.
-The blue values are new parameters of optimal binary LRCs in current paper.
-The parameters of LRC with the same locality $r$ in~\cite{Anyu_2019} are also listed in Table \ref{table-1}.
+Here we list parameters of $k$-optimal binary linear LRCs with disjoint local repair groups given by Theorem \ref{Thm:paras} and Theorem \ref{th3:parity} in Table \ref{table-1} for $3\leq b\leq6$ and $12\leq m\leq 40$ , which achieve the maximum value obtained from the bound~\eqref{eq:3}.
+The values highlighted in bold in Table~\ref{table-1} are new parameters of $k$-optimal binary linear LRCs in the current paper.
+The parameters of LRCs with the same locality $r$ in~\cite{Anyu_2019} are also listed in Table~\ref{table-1}.